torqueforge/poodgate-2016/outline.md

 * We'll learn, and practice, all of the principles of OO Design
 * We'll learn how to remove conditionals
 * Do you have any messy conditionals?
-* Overall schedule is flexible, we have a plan but it will not survive.
+* Overall schedule is flexible, we have a plan but it will not survive
-* Syllabus is online for those who need to know where we're going.
+* Syllabus is online (http://www.sandimetz.com/courses/ follow syllabus link) for those who need to know where we're going
-* I need you to have faith for 1.5 days
+* I need you to have faith for a while (probably until tomorrow afternoon)
-* Survey each morning to give us feedback and tweak the course.
+* Survey each morning to give us feedback and tweak the course

 ### Collect Goals

-Put 4 big poster post-its on wall
-Small post-it notes and pens should have already been passed out)
+About to collect goals, make sure you have a place to put them, perhaps put 4 big poster post-its on wall.
+Do not yet put labels on these posters.

+***Give them instructions:***

-* (Public courses) Interview pair, collect their goals on 3 different post-its
+* (Public courses) Interview your pair, collect their goals on 3 different post-its
-* (Private course) Write 3 goals on 3 different post-its
+* (Private course) Write your own 3 goals on 3 different post-its

-* Collect goals and arrange them on posters
-* Talk about OOD, refactoring, testing, misc
+For private courses we collect goals, read each aloud and stick on the wall.
+For public courses the interviewer introduces the interviewee and reads their goals aloud, after we which collect and stick on wall.

+As you collect the goal goal post-its, group them into OOD, refactoring, testing, misc.
+Once all the goal post-its are up, have them guess the names of the 4 groups, and then write the label on each group.

 ## Bottles Show and Tell

+***Describe how show and tells work:***

-* 5 minute lightening talk
+* like 5 minute lightening talk
-* Tell us your approach and how it led to your solution
+* tell us your approach and how it led to your solution
+* if someone has already shown a solution like yours, you don't have to show
+* if you're showing, your job is to finish within 5 minutes
-* your job is to applaud wildly when they're done
+* if you're watching, your job is to applaud wildly when timer goes off

 ### During Bottles Show and Tell

 * Did you find this exercise easy or hard?

-* often embarrassed about code (if lowest hanging green)
+* Are you proud or embarrassed about your code?
-* often didn’t finish (too complicated)
-* inebriation test (if too complicated)
+* Did you finish? (your solution is too complicated)
+* Is your code understandable (would it pass the inebriation test?)
-* compare solutions: is this more complicated or simpler than the previous one?
+* Is this solution more complicated or simpler than the previous one?
-* how did you get there?
+* How did you decide what code to write?
 (I saw a pattern and I went there.
 What if you don’t see a pattern?)
 * What force drove you to make these decisions?
 * For production, would it look like this?
 * Is there complexity here that the test did not force you to implement?